Skiing the Vallee Blanche, Chamonix France

 Skiing down the Glacier du Tacul with the Mer De Glace visible below.

 Pete Keane point up through the ice fall pointing out where we skied.
 While the skiing was hardly extreme, there were a couple "No-Fall" side slip zones, it hardly looked or felt like the jumbled looking ice fall above us.
+Taking a lunch break on the moraine on the side of the Mer De Glacer.
+Class bread, meat and cheese.

 Starting down the nearly never ending 7km green occasional blue ski run.
 It was down hill enough you nearly never had to pole or skate.